Junyu-Tang/AFMVisual/README.md

 ## Updates
 * In progress
 *
-  Now, I am working on how to efficiently find all the true euqilibirum position for AFM, including local enenrgy minima.
+  Now, I am working on how to efficiently find all the true euqilibirum position (including local enenrgy minima) for AFM with the presence of DMI.

 * Version-2.1 2025/04/16